 King, Snohomish, Kitsap, Pierce, and Okanogan Counties will be implementing H-SYNC in collaboration with the SAJE Center and community partners from 2019-2020.

 H-SYNC is funded through a combination of public and private funds.
-Private funders include the Raikes Foundation and the Block-Leavitt Foundation.
+Private funders include the Raikes Foundation, the Block-Leavitt Foundation, and Premera Blue Cross.

 Overview of H-SYNC Model Components